gbdev/pandocs/content/Rendering.md

 The background layer is useful for elements scrolling as a whole, but it's impractical for objects that need to move separately, such as the player.

-The *objects* layer is designed to fill this gap: it allows displaying tiles anywhere on the screen.

-*Objects* are made of 1 or 2 stacked tiles (8x8 or 8x16 pixels).
+The *objects* layer is designed to fill this gap: *objects* are made of 1 or 2 stacked tiles (8x8 or 8x16 pixels) and can be displayed anywhere on the screen.

 ::: tip NOTE
 Several objects can be combined (they can be called *metasprites*) to draw